 5 Tips to Prevent Litter Box Issues

-Not using the litter box is a common reason given by owners to surrender their cat to a rescue or shelter.
-These five tips can help with most litter box issues in the home.
+Not using the litter box is a common reason given by owners who surrender their cat to a rescue or shelter.
+By following these five tips, you can help with most litter box issues in the home.
 This video will show you how important size, quantity, location, litter, and cleaning are to your cat's litter box.

 3 Must-Haves for Dog Safety